Sarcoidosis: Nervous system

-Any of the components of the nervous system can be involved.
+Any part of the nervous system can be involved.
 Sarcoidosis affecting the nervous system is known as neurosarcoidosis.
 Cranial nerves are most commonly affected, accounting for about 5–30% of neurosarcoidosis cases, and peripheral facial nerve palsy, often bilateral, is the most common neurological manifestation of sarcoidosis.
 It occurs suddenly and is usually transient.
-The central nervous system involvement is present in 10–25% of sarcoidosis cases.
+Central nervous system involvement is present in 10–25% of sarcoidosis cases.
 Other common manifestations of neurosarcoidosis include optic nerve dysfunction, papilledema, palate dysfunction, neuroendocrine changes, hearing abnormalities, hypothalamic and pituitary abnormalities, chronic meningitis, and peripheral neuropathy.
 Myelopathy, that is spinal cord involvement, occurs in about 16–43% of neurosarcoidosis cases and is often associated with the poorest prognosis of the neurosarcoidosis subtypes.
 Whereas facial nerve palsies and acute meningitis due to sarcoidosis tend to have the most favourable prognosis, another common finding in sarcoidosis with neurological involvement is autonomic or sensory small-fiber neuropathy.
 Neuroendocrine sarcoidosis accounts for about 5–10% of neurosarcoidosis cases and can lead to diabetes insipidus, changes in menstrual cycle and hypothalamic dysfunction.
 The latter can lead to changes in body temperature, mood, and prolactin (see the endocrine and exocrine section for details).

 Endocrine and exocrine

 Prolactin is frequently increased in sarcoidosis, between 3 and 32% of cases have hyperprolactinemia this frequently leads to amenorrhea, galactorrhea, or nonpuerperal mastitis in women.
-It also frequently causes an increase in 1,25-dihydroxy vitamin D, the active metabolite of vitamin D, which is usually hydroxylated within the kidney, but in sarcoidosis patients, hydroxylation of vitamin D can occur outside the kidneys, namely inside the immune cells found in the granulomas the condition produces.
-1,25-dihydroxy vitamin D is the main cause for hypercalcemia in sarcoidosis and is overproduced by sarcoid granulomata.
+It also frequently causes an increase in 1,25-dihydroxy vitamin D, the active metabolite of vitamin D, which is usually hydroxylated within the kidney.
+In sarcoidosis patients, vitamin D hydroxylation can occur outside the kidneys, namely inside immune cells found in the granulomas that the condition produces.
+1,25-dihydroxy vitamin D is the main cause of hypercalcemia in sarcoidosis and is overproduced by sarcoid granulomata.
 Gamma-interferon produced by activated lymphocytes and macrophages plays a major role in the synthesis of 1 alpha, 25(OH)2D3.
 Hypercalciuria (excessive secretion of calcium in one's urine) and hypercalcemia (an excessively high amount of calcium in the blood) are seen in <10% of individuals and likely results from the increased 1,25-dihydroxy vitamin D production.

 Thyroid dysfunction is seen in 4.2–4.6% of cases.

 Parotid enlargement occurs in about 5–10% of cases.
 Bilateral involvement is the rule.
 The gland is usually not tender, but firm and smooth.
 Dry mouth can occur; other exocrine glands are affected only rarely.
 The eyes, their glands, or the parotid glands are affected in 20–50% of cases.